Solar Terms or Seasonal Points for Spring

 Many earth-based wisdom systems recognize the need to participate with, rather than work against, the changing tides of the seasons.
 When we live in harmony with seasonal change, we foster greater well-being.

-By observing the natural world, the ancient Chinese created a calendar system with 24 seasonal points based on how the sun moves in an annual circular motion.
+By observing the natural world, the ancient Chinese developed a calendar system with 24 seasonal points, based on the sun’s annual circular motion.
 Each period is approximately two weeks.
 You can think of these solar terms as mini-seasons.

 Each solar term represents the unique weather pattern present at that time of year and is associated with specific traditions.
 Learn more about all of the solar terms here.

-Solar terms or seasonal points reflect climatic and environmental changes as the seasons shift.
-Chinese Medicine (TCM) emphasizes the need to alter our behaviour based on the external environment to maintain health and vitality and avoid disease.
-So, we can use the solar terms as guideposts when harmonizing our diet and lifestyle choices to match the natural world.
+Solar terms or seasonal points reflect the climatic and environmental changes that occur as the seasons shift.
+Chinese Medicine (TCM) emphasizes the need to adapt our behaviour based on the external environment to maintain health and vitality and avoid disease.
+Therefore, we can use the solar terms as guideposts when harmonizing our diet and lifestyle choices to align with the natural world.

 Solar Terms or Seasonal Points for Spring

 In today’s post, we’ll explore the seasonal points associated with spring.
-Be sure to check out this post for general info on the seasonal points and this one for information on the solar terms of winter.
-Look out for future posts to explore the solar terms for Summer and Fall.
+Be sure to check out this post for general info on the seasonal points, and these for information on the solar terms of summerfall, and winter.

 The first seasonal point of the calendar marks the beginning of spring.
-This is a wonderful time to make a fresh start.
+This is an excellent time to make a fresh start.
 Even though we may still have some cold days ahead, spring is coming!
 This is when we feel an inner vitality returning after the cold, dark winter months.

-This solar term indicates a time when water starts to flow.
-This may be in the form of rain, but it can also mean the unthawing of waterways.
-All of this melting animates the natural world as everything turns verdant again.
+This solar term marks the time when water begins to flow.
+This may be in the form of rain, but it can also mean the thawing of waterways.
+All this melting animates the natural world, turning everything verdant again.
 Think of green shoots and buds emerging after winter.
 Make some space and clear the clutter.
 This is the season for renewal.

 Insects Awakening – jīng zhé – 惊蛰 – Mar.5th – Mar.19th

 This seasonal point represents the stirring of spring.
 The natural world is awakening from its winter slumber!
-As spring energy increases, spend more time outdoors and slowly add more aerobic activity like running and vigorous yoga to your day.
+As spring energy increases, spend more time outdoors and gradually add more aerobic activity, such as running and vigorous yoga, to your day.
 Spring energy builds gradually and can fluctuate.
-It requires both forward momentum and rooting down, so most people will benefit this time of year by increasing movement and vigorous exercise bit by bit.
+It requires both forward momentum and grounding, so most people will benefit this time of year by gradually increasing movement and vigorous exercise.

 During this seasonal point, yin and yang are balanced.
 From now on, as the days grow longer, yang will grow, and yin will decline.
-The season’s energy supports us in sloughing off the old and outworn and embracing new growth, clarity, vision, and direction.
+The season’s energy supports us in shedding the old and outworn, and embracing new growth, clarity, vision, and direction.
 Consider what visions and dreams you’re nurturing and what you’re ready to create.
-Ask yourself: where are you headed with purpose?
+Ask yourself: Where are you headed with purpose?
 The energetics of spring teach us to remain rooted and open while reaching for the light.

-During spring, we’re moving from the slowness of the Kidneys and the water element to the growth and stirring of the wood element and Liver/Gallbladder system.
+During spring, we’re moving from the slowness of the Kidneys and the water element to the growth and stirring of the wood element and the Liver/Gallbladder system.
 In Chinese medicine, the Liver organ is responsible for the smooth flow of Qi and Blood.
-People who tend to experience Liver Qi and Blood stagnation (chronic frustration, irritability, digestion issues, PMS, menstrual irregularity, pain headaches) will want to be especially careful not to aggravate Liver Qi in the weeks ahead.
-Avoid congesting foods and make sure to express your emotions to aid the smooth flow of Liver Qi.
+People who tend to experience Liver Qi and Blood stagnation (chronic frustration, irritability, digestion issues, PMS, menstrual irregularity, pain, headaches) will want to be especially careful not to aggravate Liver Qi in the weeks ahead.
+Avoid congesting foods and make sure you express your emotions to facilitate the smooth flow of Liver Qi.

 The name for this seasonal point highlights how spring rains usually continue at this time, helping spur growth.
-Because of the increase in moisture (and accumulated heaviness from winter), dampness can increase this time of year.
-As spring emerges, we must break down and burn up the denser qualities built over winter.
+Because of increased moisture (and accumulated heaviness from winter), dampness can be more prevalent this time of year.
+As spring emerges, we must break down and burn up the denser qualities accumulated over winter.
 When doing this, we can access spring’s clarity and vitality.
-If you feel heavy, damp, and cold this time of year, remember to get active, circulate blood and Qi and continue to warm the body.
+If you feel heavy, damp, and cold this time of year, remember to stay active, circulate blood and Qi, and keep your body warm.

 Seasonal Energetics for Spring Solar Terms